jacarty/pt-docs/README.md

 ## Why Create This?
 **Two Reasons:**
-- To create some content that could be shared with wider teams for education purposes - I wanted to build a variety of content to keep it interesting
+- To test a concept where I create content that could be shared with wider teams for education purposes - I wanted to build a variety of content to keep it interesting (and challenging)
-- Continue to learn and develop my skills across AI / LLM tooling.
-I've been using Anthropic's Claude to build Web Infra and Demo Applications for a while now; this was a different challenge
+- Continue to learn and develop my skills across AI/LLM tooling.
+I've been using Anthropic's Claude to build Web Infra and demo Applications on AWS/Microsoft for a while now; this was a different challenge

 ## Content Accuracy & Learnings
 - There are definitely some minor errors in the content but I was happy to live with those and explain onwards.
-With more time I would have continued to refine the initial Master Research document to ensure it was 100% accurate (or as close as possible).
+With more time I would have continued to refine the initial Master Research document to ensure it was 100% accurate (or as close as possible)
 - It still took a decent chunk of time to create all this content even with the AI tooling - granted, a LOT less time than if I had done all this manually - I'd guess by at least a factor of 10!
-- We're still nowhere near a stage where things work in one-hit; my Claude Project has 11 separate chats for Research and Quiz cration.
+- We're still nowhere near a stage where things work in one-hit; my Claude Project has 11 separate chats for Research and Quiz cration

 ## Approach To Creation
 **Research:**